Health Care Assistant

 High demand for health care assistants

-Although 55,000 people work as health care assistants, vacancies are common due to:
+Although over 30,000 people work as health care assistants, vacancies are common due to:

 - a large and growing number of elderly people who need support that allows them to stay in their own home